Tendrl/tendrl-ansible/README.md

     of Tendrl server as specified in the inventory file in step #2)  with username ``admin`` and default password ``adminuser``.

-    Note that `tendrl-server` role includes setup of admin user account for Tendrl (usable with both api and web interface), and that default password is ``adminuser``.
+    Note that `tendrl-ansible.tendrl-server` role includes setup of admin user account for
+    Tendrl (usable with both api and web interface), and that default password is ``adminuser``.
 Moreover the admin password is also stored on *Tendrl Server* machine in `/root/password` file (this feature of